Omnistac/zedux/docs/docs/api/glossary.md

 If the dependent is another atom instance, it will reevaluate when the dependency atom instance's state changes.

-### Evaluator

-A function passed to [the `atom()` factory](factories/atom).
-This function is called to produce the initial value of the atom instance.
-It also runs every time an atom instance is evaluated.

 ### Graph Edge

 The edges between [graph nodes](#graph-node).
 These edges can have several properties, depending on how the edge was created and how it should behave.